isaacullah/AgModel/README.md

 Variable	| Default Value | Description
 ----------- | ------------- | ---------------------------------------------------------------------------------------------------------------------
-deer 		| 4000.0  		| The inital number of deer in the hunting region maxdeer 	| 6000.0  		| The maximum number of deer that the region can sustain (carrying capacity) without human predation dmigrants 	| 10  			| The number of new deer that migrate into the territory each year (keeps deer pop from being totally wiped out) dbirth 		| 0.065  		| The annual per capit birth rate for deer ddeath 		| 0.02  		| The annual per capita natural death rate for deer dret 		| 158000.0   	| The return rate (number of kcals) per deer killed ddsrch 		| 72.0  		| The density dependant search costs for deer (hours time expended per recovery of one deer at the density "ddens") ddens 		| 1000  		| Density of deer for which search cost "dsrch" is known dpatch 		| 1.0  			| Number of individual deer encountered per discovery dhndl 		| 16.0  		| The handling costs for deer (hours handling time expended per deer once encountered)
+deer 		| 4000.0  		| The initial number of deer in the hunting region maxdeer 	| 6000.0  		| The maximum number of deer that the region can sustain (carrying capacity) without human predation dmigrants 	| 10  			| The number of new deer that migrate into the territory each year (keeps deer pop from being totally wiped out) dbirth 		| 0.065  		| The annual per capita birth rate for deer ddeath 		| 0.02  		| The annual per capita natural death rate for deer dret 		| 158000.0   	| The return rate (number of kcals) per deer killed ddsrch 		| 72.0  		| The density dependent search costs for deer (hours time expended per recovery of one deer at the density "ddens") ddens 		| 1000  		| Density of deer for which search cost "dsrch" is known dpatch 		| 1.0  			| Number of individual deer encountered per discovery dhndl 		| 16.0  		| The handling costs for deer (hours handling time expended per deer once encountered)